CHAMPIONSHIP FORMAT

 Example 1

-Their time divided by the winning time is obviously 1.
+Their time divided by the fastest known time is obviously 1.

-1 divided by 1 multiplied by 100 gives 100 points, so anyone actually winning a race scores 100 points.
+1 divided by 1 multiplied by 100 gives 100 points, so anyone actually setting a new record scores 100 points.

 Example 2

-A person takes twice as long as the winner.
+A person takes twice as long as the FKT.

-Their time divided by the winning time is 2.
+Their time divided by the FKT is 2.

 1 divided by 2 multiplied by 100 gives 50 points.